ChromiumOS-Guy/6502PC/README.md

 # 6502 Based Personal Computer
 ### Warnings!:
-This is my first time designing a 4-layer PCB, and my first time designing a computer, also I did not order the PCB so I don't know if it works, don't hold me responsible
+This is my first time designing a 4-layer PCB, and my first time designing a computer, also I did not order the PCB so I don't know if it works, don't hold me responsible.
+This contains surface mount compunents if you're not skilled with soldering I recommend paying for an assembly service!!

 ### Specs chart:
 NAME | PART NUMBER | Datasheet
 ------------- | ------------- | -------------